mkhapisov/Face-recognition/README.md

 │   │
 │   ├── aligner.py      <- Aligner - a program detecting and cutting faces from the initial photo
 │   │
-│   └── recognizer.py   <- Recognizer - a program recognizing a person in the image that recognizer gets from aligner └── .gitignore
+│   └── recognizer.py   <- Recognizer - a program recognizing a person in the image that recognizer gets from the aligner └── .gitignore

 ```